lyubogankov/freecodecamp/notes/html.md

 - `textarea` -- a multi-line text submission field!
 Re-sizeable, and can be initialized with desired size
     - `rows`, `cols` properties to configure initial size
     - `placeholder` property defines placeholder text, displayed until user has entered at least one character

+General:
+- Data from each input element is associated with its `name`, and the data with its `value`.
+Each unique field should have its own `name` (but radio buttons that represent a choose-1-from-N selection share a `name`)

 #### Grouping elements
 - Label: `<label></label>` associates text with input element itself (when clicking text, triggers input)